vitordullens/ED/Infix to Posfix Calculator - ED/README.md

 - The input accepted are integers only;
 - You can not start with negative numbers.
 - It is not possible to place operations immediately after opening parentheses (i.e .: (-1) or (+1))

+### Observation
+- For more information, acess the Report file.